 Impact of the protests on Hong Kong’s economy

 A new security law proposed last week, targeting “acts of secession and ban on foreign interference and acts of terrorism’’ has led to a repeat of pro-democracy protests in Hong Kong.
-Notably, for almost four months last year, Hong Kong witnessed unrest over a since-suspended extradition bill.
+Notably, for almost four months in 2019, Hong Kong witnessed unrest over a since-suspended extradition bill.

-Those demonstrations crippled the city’s economy with many businesses forced to shut, decrease in investor confidence and also a severe hit to the tourism sector, which contributes significantly to Hong Kong’s economy.
+Those demonstrations crippled the city’s economy with many businesses forced to shut, a decrease in investor confidence and a severe hit to the tourism sector, contributing significantly to Hong Kong’s economy.

 This in turn, has led to an increased focus on Singapore, as the place to be for doing business or company incorporation in Asia.